prernaadvani/whatsprernacooking/_posts/2026-05-20-curry-tofu.md

 * Add the vegetable stock and cook for another 5 minutes or so.

 * Add the coconut milk and fresh herbs.
-Let it simmer for around 10 minutes.
+Let it simmer on low heat for around ~15 minutes.
 Do a quick salt check before taking it off the heat.

 ![_config.yml]({{ site.baseurl }}/images/curry tofu/tofu 3.png)